Back Pain Advice

 If not painful, turn your torso and head gentle in both directions at regular intervals during the day with deep breathing.
 Gentle stretch your groin and hip flexors muscles in a standing position to minimize stiffness around your low and mid back region before you are sitting again on your office chair.
 When in pain, stop all sport, even swimming.
 Make sure you try to control the inflammation naturally first.

 Don't forget to drink plenty of water during the day ( 6 to 8 glassess depending on your activities) and eat a balance diet.
 Your mind and body need good fluids, vitamins, minerals & nutrients in order to function properly.
-Do not delay chiropractic treatment if you are not improving after a few days of following this Back Pain & Neck Pain advice by contacting our Chiro-Practice.
+Do not delay chiropractic or physiotherapy treatment if you are not improving after a few days of following this Back Pain & Neck Pain advice by contacting our Chiro-Practice.
 Early wear and tear changes can take place rapidly in an injured or immobilized joint after the first few weeks of onset of pain.

 Contact Us today with your enquiry